Skip to content

 • Take the GoEast Vocabulary Test to establish your baseline

-• Pleco for dictionary lookups from day one
+• Pleco + a pinyin chart from day one

 • GoEast Name Generator to get your Chinese name